 Children May be More Susceptible to Mold

 It has been proven time and time again that the effects of mold exposure may have serious, sometimes fatal consequences for young infants in the early years of their life.
+It can be alarming that a home could be the source of such debilitating health issues, which is why this is such an important topic.
+Many would never suspect that their house could be the source of their or their child’s symptoms, but it is all too common to ignore the possibility that mold could be a contributing factor to your child’s overall health and well-being.
 Mycotoxins – produced from toxic black mold – are particularly harmful to children, causing some of the following health complications:

 - Neurological symptoms.
+A child’s brain is developing most rapidly from birth until the age of five.
+Any disruptions during that development period can cause major issues for the child.
 Mycotoxins can kill neurons in the brain and impair its functions, causing nervous disorders, mood swings, irritability, disorientation, shortened attention span, slowed reflexes, dizziness, headaches, memory loss, tremors, anxiety and depression.
 Studies have found that those children living in mold-contaminated environments for long periods of time may have 10 fewer IQ points than those who don’t.

-Indeed, there have been so many cases of serious mold-related illnesses in children – perhaps most famously in Cleveland in the late 90s – that the American Academy of Pediatrics felt it necessary to issue warnings and recommendations to its 66,000 members.
+Indeed, there have been so many cases of serious mold-related illnesses in children – perhaps most famously in Cleveland in the late 90s – that the community felt it necessary to issue warnings and recommendations to its 66,000 members.

 Furthermore, mold-related complications are increasing at an alarming rate due to the overuse of antibiotics, steroids and immunosuppressive drugs, which can actually make fungal infections much worse.
 A doctor, health coach or allergist specializing in mold-related illnesses is a much better avenue if you have a child who you suspect may have been affected.